hvor-io/en-mere-tak-frontend/README.md

 <img src="https://placekitten.com/g/120/178" align="right"
      alt="" width="120" height="178">

-En mere tak er en applikation bygget hovedsageligt i javascript og med en backend i postgres.
-Den viser hvor den nærmeste åbne beværtning er.
+En mere tak (One more, please!) is an application built with javascript and with a backend built on postgresql.
+It shows where the nearest pub / bar is.

 * A.
 * B.